nkuek/WhatsAppening/README.md

 WhatsAppening's backend was built using a combination of express, sequelize, and socket.io.

 ### Frontend
-The frontend was built with React/Redux and socket.io-client.
-By utilizing React and Redux state, this is a single page application.
+The frontend was built with React/Redux and Socket.IO-Client.
+By utilizing React and Redux state, WhatsAppening is a seamless, single-page aplication.
 All page interactions are controlled by the React/Redux state and web sockets.
 ## Getting Started

 To fork this project simply follow these steps!